c0xc/btrfs-upgrade-snapshot-service/README.md

     VERSION_ID=30
     VERSION_CODENAME=""

+For the above example, the [fedora-release-upgrade](https://github.com/c0xc/fedora-release-upgrade-gui) script was used.
+But you may also use the official upgrade tool for your distribution, like gnome-software in the case of Fedora.

 Bugs
 ----

+This has been written for and tested with Fedora Linux.
+No compatibility check has been included.
+But it should work as long as your distribution uses systemd to initiate and perform the upgrade.

 The script can't work with an os installation at the top of the btrfs fs, if it's outside of any subvolume.
 It doesn't do anything with @.